Zamiell/isaac-racing-client/mod/BUGS.md

 * Reviving with Magic Mushroom bugs out the screen.
 (Reported by thisguyisbarry)
 * Being a ghost while Mega Blast is active will show the animation playing but the blast itself will be removed.
 * Being a ghost will prevent Brimstone-style lasers from firing.
 (Reported by Xelnas)
+* Reviving with Experimental Treatment will give you different stats.
+(Reported by sisuka)
 * The following pills will cause the player to become unfaded:
   * Health Up (7)
   * Range Up (12)